pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 Some environment variables should be set in a .env file.
 Rename the `.env-template` file to `.env`.

-Then open a shell and navigate to the docker folder in the cloned repository and run:
+Then open a shell and navigate to the Docker folder in the cloned repository and run:

 ```bash
 docker compose -f docker-compose.sqlite.yml up